Nick-W-Otto/CSE3120-Lessons/Notes.md

 A _behaviours_ is a action that can be performed on a object.
 Behaviours are formally called methods and are written the same as a function.
 Therefore, methods can also accept arguments into their parameters and return values.

-* One major advantage to methods is that they automatically have acess to all attributes within the object, Therefore, object attributes neither need to be passed as an argument.
+* One major advantage to methods is that they automatically have access to all attributes within the object, Therefore, object attributes neither need to be passed as an argument.
 Nor Goballed into the method
 * Methods always have at least one argument. ```self```, which indicates that the function references the current object *__Constructors__ are methods that provide the object with default set of attributes.
 In python, it is ```self.init(self)```.
 Constructors create the object from the class template with values within the attributes.
 The constructor can have arguments that are passed to the object's attributes.
 Other attributes can be defaulted of the class
      *In general, all attributes of the object should be present in the constructor even if their default value is None.